os-migrate/os-migrate/README.md

 ## Description

-Parallel cloud migration is a way to modernize an OpenStack/Openshift deployment.
+Parallel cloud migration is a way to modernize an OpenStack deployment.
 Instead of upgrading an OpenStack cluster in place, a second OpenStack cluster is deployed alongside, and tenant content is migrated from the original cluster to the new one.
 As hardware resources free up in the original cluster, they can